I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Swiss rockers Krokus never quite lived up to the grandiose managerial prediction shown above, but they had a few good years during the big '80s metal boom.

 American audiences probably remember them best for 1983's Headhunter album - a derivative-but-fun slab of early '80s metal which included the enduring radio staple "Screaming in the Night."
-Krokus was considered a "new" act at that time, but Headhunter was actually their seventh (!) release.
+Krokus was considered a "new" act at that time, but Headhunter was actually their seventh (!) album.

 Founded as a progressive rock act in Switzerland in 1975, Krokus' first two records - 1976's self titled debut and 1977's To You All - barely made a splash, even in their homeland.
 A stylistic switch towards AC/DC style hard rock on 1978's mostly ignored Pain Killer album (aka Pay It In Metal) did little to reverse the band's waning fortunes.
 It wasn't till Marc Storace, a singer originally from the tiny Mediterranean island nation of Malta, joined the fold on 1980's Metal Rendez-vous that things started falling into place for Krokus.
-Storace's gritty vocal style - a blend of Bon Scott's pub-rock swagger and Robert Plant's arena-rattling wail - fit the band's sound like a glove.
+Storace's gritty vocal style - a blend of Bon Scott's pub-rock swagger and Robert Plant's arena-rattling wail - fit the band's raunchy sound like a glove.
 The rest, as they say, is history.

 "Metal Rendez-vous" (1980)